microsoft/Power-CAT-Copilot-Studio-Kit/README.md

 - Lower latency in responses
 - Indexing of non-text elements in PDFs

 Please see [agent configuration](./CONFIGURE_COPILOTS.md) for more details and how to configure SharePoint synchronization.
+SharePoint synchronization is automatically performed daily and it can be run on-demand by selecting "**Sync Files**" from the agent configuration.

 You can read more on the approach from [this article in Linkedin](https://www.linkedin.com/pulse/sync-your-sharepoint-library-dataverse-how-hybrid-approach-r%C3%A9mi-dyon-8lyle)